Splitting formulas for the local real Gromov-Witten invariants: Introduction

 We now outline the key steps involved in the proof of the splitting formula \eqref{split.VFC}.
 In this paper we use Ruan-Tian perturbations adapted to our setting in combination with the thin compactification method of \cite{ip-thin} as summarized in \S\ref{S.thin.cpt}.
 This approach allows us to use standard arguments after adapting them to the real setting.

 The notion of Ruan-Tian perturbations $\nu$ extends to the family $\cal F=\cup_s \Si_s$ of targets in a way that is compatible with the real structures and the divisors, cf. \S\ref{S.RT.perturb}.
 In particular, every RT perturbation $\nu$ on the family is real and pulls back to a RT perturbation on $\Si_s$ and $\wt \Si$, compatible with their divisors.
-Denote by $\cP$ the space of such RT perturbations $\nu$ on the family of targets.
+Denote by $\cP$ the space of such RT perturbations $\nu$ on the family $\cal F$.

-As $\nu$ varies over the parameter space $\cP$, we get various families of moduli spaces cf. \S\ref{S.VFC.rel}; denote by $\ov \fM(\Si_s)$ and $\ov \fM(\wt \Si)$ the family of relative real moduli spaces associated to the fiber $\Si_s$ and respectively the normalization $\wt \Si$ of the nodal fiber $\Si_0$.
+As $\nu$ varies over the parameter space $\cP$, we get various families of moduli spaces over $\cP$, cf. \S\ref{S.VFC.rel}.
+Denote by $\ov \fM(\Si_s)$ and $\ov \fM(\wt \Si)$ the family (over $\cP$) of \emph{real relative} moduli spaces associated to the fiber $\Si_s$ and respectively the normalization $\wt \Si$ of the nodal fiber $\Si_0$.
 Fix a segment $I=[0, s_0]\subset\De$, where $s_0\ne 0$.
 As in the usual proof of the splitting formula, we consider a family of moduli spaces \best

 \eest The attaching map \eqref{0.phi} extends to a proper map \best